anhcraft/momo-api/README.md

 `momo-api` is an unofficial MoMo API written in Go.
 MoMo is currently #1 digital wallet and mobile payment service in Vietnam.

 The API was last updated at `Feb, 2023`.
-Since I discontinue the development, I now open-source this one, have fun :D
+Since I've discontinued the development, I decided to open-source this one, have fun :D

 ## Disclaimer
 **`momo-api` is provided "as is" without warranties.
 You assume all risks for legal compliance and licensing.
 No support is offered for installation or troubleshooting.**

-_`momo-api` should only be used for educational purposes or personal projects._
+_`momo-api` should only be used for educational and personal projects._

 ## Usage
 ### Configuration